 The Migrant Fund (M-FUND): low-cost health insurance for migrants

-Dreamlopments is launching the M-FUND, a low-cost not-for-profit health insurance for migrants in Thailand, to empower this vulnerable population to self-establish sustainable access to quality health care services.
+Dreamlopments has launched the M-FUND, a low-cost not-for-profit health insurance for migrants in Thailand, to empower this underserved population to self-establish sustainable access to quality health care services.
 We ultimately aim to extend this service to other migrants and underserved communities in Asia, and create a regional cross-protection scheme of health access and development.

 “Definiteness of purpose is the starting point of all achievement.”